Yinka Ilori

-Olay Yinka Ilori (born April 1987) is a British artist and designer known for his bold use of bright colours and playful designs for furniture and public spaces.
-His work includes architecture, interior design, graphic design, textiles, sculpture, and furniture.
-It includes storytelling using design as a medium, referencing his British and Nigerian heritage.
+Olay Yinka Ilori (born April 1987) is a British-Nigerian artist and designer known for his playful design language and the bold use of bright colours.
+His work includes architecture, public spaces and sculptural installations, interior design, graphic design, homewares, textiles, fashion, and furniture.
+He is a storyteller who uses design as a medium, often referencing his British and Nigerian heritage.
 The New York Times Style Magazine described Ilori as "one of '12 Talents Shaping the Design World'", and Abitare referred to him as belonging "to a more open-minded and inclusive generation that sees design as offering a possible response to social and environmental changes."

 Early life and education

 Ilori grew up in a multicultural neighbourhood on Essex Road in Islington and attended St Jude and St Paul's Church of England Primary School.

 His father was a store manager for B&Q and his mother worked as an events caterer.
 Ilori recalls the vibrant outfits worn by his parents' friends and family at house parties when he was little.
 Visiting Nigeria as a child had an important impact on him and helped him better understand his family's cultural heritage.

 Ilori studied art and design (with a focus on furniture and product design) at London Metropolitan University from 2006 to 2009.
 He lives and works in London.